 In the performance, Kate makes a song and dance about her life using humor, music and costume to tell her story growing up transgender (see the video below).

 Big Girl’s Blouse from Kate O’Donnell on Vimeo.

-In addition to the wide roster of events and performances that take place at Contact throughout the year, the organization puts on the annual Queer Contact festival each February during LGBT History Month in the UK.
-The 2016 Queer Contact festival takes place from 4-13 February 2016.
+In addition to the wide roster of events and performances that take place at Contact throughout the year, the organization puts on the annual Queer Contact festival each February during LGBTQ History Month in the UK.

 For more Manchester cultural tips, read the full Manchester Hipster Guide

 Two local arts organization, the Cornerhouse and the Library Theatre, came together and opened HOME earlier this year.
 It’s a culture venue that bills itself “for curiosity seekers, for lovers of the dramatic, the digital and the deeply engaging; for radicals and reciprocators.”
 HOME features two theaters, five screening rooms and art exhibitions throughout the building.
 They also have a restaurant, café, bar and a bookshop.
 It’s a place that welcomes creatives, educators, young people and families, all of whom are encouraged to come and get involved by attending screenings, workshops and study sessions.